 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of long-term care patients receiving antipsychotic drugs.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these medications are being used appropriately.
-In some situations, excessive reliance on these medications may mean that a facility is using these drugs to subdue residents.
+This figure measures the percent of long-term residents receiving antipsychotic drugs.
+While antipsychotic medications serve an important medical purpose, it is important to ensure these medications are being used appropriately.
+In limited cases, increased usage of these drugs may mean that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication